Can stress cause hair loss?

 Different types of stress-related hair loss

 Alopecia areata is triggered by inflammation, brought on by complications with your immune system.
-It’s what we call an autoimmune disease: the body’s natural defences get confused and begin attacking healthy cells.
+It’s what we call an autoimmune disease: the body’s natural defenses get confused and begin attacking healthy cells.
 Alopecia areata is more common in people going through severe stress.
-That could be from trauma, injury, or a sudden death.
-We all manage stress in different ways, and we all have methods of coping, although some can be more harmful to your recovery than others.
+That could be from trauma, injury or a sudden death.
+We all manage stress in different ways and we all have methods of coping, although some can be more harmful to your recovery than others.

 How to know if your hair loss is caused by stress